-In a group setting this practice aims to help students regain comfort in their bodies, find calm within, increase self awareness, increase their attention span, increase acceptance and adaptability, gain a sense of security, counteract rumination, and improve self-regulation.
+In the comfort of your own home, this practice aims to help students regain comfort in their bodies, find calm within, increase self awareness, increase their attention span, increase acceptance and adaptability, gain a sense of security, counteract rumination, and improve self-regulation.

-have to being full panic mode and can escape the pressures of everyday life."
+have to be in full panic mode and can escape the pressures of everyday life."
 Izzy

-Benefits of Therapeutic Yoga Group Classes for Participants:
+Benefits of a virtual breath-work Class for Participants:

-Learn to tolerate sensation while increasing inner calm
+privately learn to tolerate sensation while increasing inner peace

-When the body absorbs and anticipates trauma, individuals are likely to experience hyper-arousal, hyper vigilance, and an inability to calm.
+When the body absorbs and anticipates uncertainty, individuals are likely to experience hyper-arousal, hyper vigilance, and an inability to calm.
 At the same time, the body responds by shuttering or dampening sensation.
 They avoid stimuli and their body becomes numb.
-Therapeutic yoga helps them learn to calm their minds and regulate their physical responses and, thus, their emotions.
+Breath work practice helps them learn to calm their minds and regulate their physical responses and, thus, their emotions.
 They are able to learn to recognize and tolerate physical sensations and thereby regain a feeling of safety inside their bodies.

-"I feel more flexible, afterwards I feel calm for the rest of the day" Lexie
+"I feel more mentally flexible, afterwards I feel calm for the rest of the day" Lexie

-Yoga’s ability to touch us on every level of our being—physical, mental, emotional, and spiritual—makes it a powerful and effective means individuals to regain comfort in their bodies safely, calm their minds, experience emotions directly, and begin to feel a sense of strength and control.
+Breath work has the ability to touch us on every level of our being—physical, mental, emotional, and spiritual—making it a powerful and effective way for individuals to regain comfort in their bodies safely, calm their minds, experience emotions directly, and begin to feel a sense of strength and control.

-"It is calming to do the poses, and makes the day better."
+"It is calming to do, and makes the day better."
 Kiersten